jkrug/TOXID-cURL/README.md

 System requirements
 -------------------
-From version 1.5 on, the minumum OXID version should be 4.6 Thats because we could drop the autoloader and keep nearly all stuff in the module directory.
+From version 1.5 on, the minimum OXID version should be 4.6 Thats because we could drop the autoloader and keep nearly all stuff in the module directory.
 Also the basic theme is not longer supportet.